Skip to content

 Terminal window

-WOS_IMAGE_TAG=v0.1.0 docker compose -f docker-compose.prod.yml up -d
+docker compose -f docker-compose.prod.yml up -d --pull always # default: redis, bot, api, web

-WOS_REGISTRY=ghcr.io/your-fork docker compose -f docker-compose.prod.yml up -d
+docker compose -f docker-compose.prod.yml --profile full up -d --pull always # + inference (needs ROBOFLOW_API_KEY)

 How the container reaches the host’s ADB